High Quality Standard

-Microbiological monitoring of domestic hot and cold water supplied form the mains is not usually required, unless the risk assessment or monitoring indicates there is problem.
+Sampling of domestic hot and cold water supplied from the mains is not usually required, unless the risk assessment or monitoring indicates there is problem.

 When Legionella monitoring should be considered